gvwilson/buildtogether.tech/src/methods/index.md

 Quasi-experiments blend into the second major research approach, which uses statistics and machine learning to find patterns in whatever data the researcher can get her hands on.
-Doing this is called [%i "data mining" %][%g data_mining "data mining" %][%/i%], and most studies of this kind make use of the wealth of information available online at sites like [GitHub]][github] and [Stack Overflow][stack-overflow] or from millions of crash reports collected online [%b Glerum2009 %].
+Doing this is called [%g data_mining "data mining" %][%i "data mining" %], and most studies of this kind make use of the wealth of information available online at sites like [GitHub]][github] and [Stack Overflow][stack-overflow] or from millions of crash reports collected online [%b Glerum2009 %].
 Data mining has produced many valuable insights, but